nicolaprezza/nicolaprezza.github.io/index.md

 Full CV [here](pdfs/CV.pdf).

 Hi!
-I'm Assistant Professor of Computer Science (tenure track) at Ca' Foscari University in Venice.
+I'm Assistant Professor of Computer Science (tenure track) at Ca' Foscari University of Venice.
 My research interests include algorithms and data structures for the manipulation and analysis of compressed strings and graphs, both from the theoretical and practical viewpoints and with applications to bioinformatics.
 I received my Ph.D. in Computer science from the university of Udine in 2017, with a [thesis](pdfs/Compressed Computation for Text Indexing.pdf) on dynamic compressed data structures under the supervision of Prof. Alberto Policriti.
 After that, I have been postdoc researcher for one year at the technical university of Denmark, Copenhagen (DTU), for two more years at the university of Pisa, and then Assistant Professor at LUISS Guido Carli University, Rome.

-I co-authored more than 30 research articles within my research field and I developed the first C++ [library](github.com/xxsds/DYNAMIC) of dynamic compressed data structures, in addition to more than 30 other repositories dealing with data compression and bioinformatics.
+I co-authored more than 40 research articles within my research field and I developed the first C++ [library](github.com/xxsds/DYNAMIC) of dynamic compressed data structures, in addition to more than 30 other repositories dealing with data compression and bioinformatics.
 I am/have been on the program committees of CPM 2018, CPM 2020, SPIRE 2020, co-chaired the 13th Workshop on Compression, Text and Algorithms (WCTA 2018), and I have been invited speaker at ICTCS 2018, IABD 2019, CPM 2019, and SEA 2020.
-I am also the recipient of the 2018 [Best Italian Young Researcher in Theoretical Computer Science](https://www.eatcs.org/index.php/italian-chapter) award of the Italian Chapter of the European Association for Theoretical Computer Science.
+I am the recipient of the 2018 [Best Italian Young Researcher in Theoretical Computer Science](https://www.eatcs.org/index.php/italian-chapter) award of the Italian Chapter of the European Association for Theoretical Computer Science.

 # Selected Publications

 * Nicola Cotumaccio and Nicola Prezza. *On Indexing and Compressing Finite Automata*.
-Accepted for publication in **SODA 2021**.
+To appear in **SODA 2021**.

 * Nicola Prezza. *On Locating Paths in Compressed Tries*.
-Accepted for publication in **SODA 2021**.
+To appear in **SODA 2021**.

 * Anders Roy Christiansen, Mikko Berggren Ettienne, Tomasz Kociumaka, Gonzalo Navarro, Nicola Prezza. *Optimal-Time Dictionary-Compressed Indexes*.
-Accepted for publication in ACM Transactions on Algorithms (**TALG**).
+To appear in ACM Transactions on Algorithms (**TALG**).

 * Nicola Prezza, 2020. *Optimal Substring-Equality Queries with Applications to Sparse Text Indexing*.
-Accepted for publication in ACM Transactions on Algorithms (**TALG**).
+To appear in ACM Transactions on Algorithms (**TALG**).
 Journal extension of:
 	* Nicola Prezza, 2018. *In-Place Sparse Suffix Sorting*.
 Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
 Pages 1496-1508.
 <br /><br />
 * Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2020. *Fully-Functional Suffix Trees and Optimal Text Searching in BWT-runs Bounded Space*.
 Journal of the ACM (**JACM**). [https://doi.org/10.1145/3375890](https://doi.org/10.1145/3375890).
 Journal extension of: